teamdeeson/codex/docs/handbook/principles-and-values.md

 # Core values

-In 2015 we spoke at length with our team members and clients about what made Deeson different to other agencies and places to work.
+Back in 2015 [we spoke at length](https://www.deeson.co.uk/blog/evolving-our-culture-deeson-facilitation-over-management "Blog post on evolving culture") with our team members and clients about what made Deeson different to other agencies and places to work.

 From that insight we developed a set of core values that inform how we do things, our approach to new business, recruitment and selection and helping with self-development.